ExplicITConsulting/set-outlooksignatures.com/legal.en.md

 ## Brands and trademarks

 All product and company names are trademarks of their respective owners.
-## General terms and conditions, Allgemeine Geschäftsbedingungen
-### English: General terms and conditions for the sale and the delivery of organisational and programming services and permissions to use copyrighted software products
+## General terms and conditions for the sale and the delivery of organisational and programming services and permissions to use copyrighted software products
 1 Scope of contract and validity

 1.1.
 All orders and agreements shall only be legally binding insofar as these are signed in writing with the legally binding signature of the company of the Contractor and shall only obligate to the extent stated in the acceptance of order.
 Purchase conditions of the Client shall herewith be excluded for the respective legal transaction and the entire business relationship.
 All offers are generally non-binding.